NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

     }
  }
 ```
-Now as we are changing to use Memcached we need to reboot the server.
+Now as we have changed to use Memcached we need to force-reload memcache and start Seafile again.
 ```
- sudo service memcached force-reload sudo reboot
+ sudo service memcached force-reload cd /opt/nohatech/seafile-server-latest/
+ ./seafile.sh start
+ ./seahub.sh start
 ```

 ### Start Seafile on system boot